tdelenikas/smslib/doc/FAQ.md

 SMSLib supports 7bit (GSM default alphabet), 8bit (aka binary) and Unicode (UCS2) encoding.

+Furthermore, SMSLib supports both PDU and TEXT mode modem communication.
+Although some modems (CDMA, etc) can only work in TEXT mode, you are advised to **avoid** TEXT mode whenever possible.

 ### Does SMSLib support port addressing?

 Yes.